Exploring the magic of the Scottish Highlands

 A small group of 10 from a Swedish construction company wanted a taste of luxury country-life.
 They had three days to explore the magic of the Scottish Highlands.
-Here’s how they got on…
+Here’s a photographic case study of how they got on…

 Upon arrival at Edinburgh Airport, they were greeted by two kilted gents, Bill and Sean, who would host the group for the duration of their stay.
 Waiting for them in the car park was a small fleet of 4x4 Landrover Discoveries that the group would be self-driving for the next few days.
 Each vehicle was equipped with a walkie-talkie so guide Sean could share some inspiring and humorous stories with them during their journey across Scotland.

 They travelled out of the city and into the Scottish countryside, past sights like the magnificent Kelpies, Stirling Castle and the Wallace Monument, on to the beautiful Trossachs National Park.
 Here, perched on hay bales and with a stunning view up Loch Venacher to the mountains, they enjoyed a rustic BBQ lunch, including local beef, pork, seafood and cheeses.

 Lunch was followed by an introduction to fly fishing by a charismatic, highland fishing guide called Morris.
 Some of the group even caught some Rainbow Trout!
 Bill, ever mindful of the need for creating unique moments, hid away a couple of the trout they caught with a plan growing in his head!